tobyfarley/FixedPointNumerics.jl/README.md

 Basic math operations and some higher math functionality availiable.
 Every equation will widen a fixed point number to the largest precision of any fixed point number in the equation.
 For example, multiplying a number of two decimal places by one of four places will produce a four place number regardless of the result.
 A conversion to float and back to fixed point is done when calling higher math functions.
-One single parameter math functions (ie. sin, cos and tan) the number of decimal places is preserved.
+With single parameter math functions (ie. sin, cos and tan) the number of decimal places is preserved.

 Version 0.0.1